-By examining the correlation functions in time-energy space, we found remarkable similarities between the statistical properties of FRBs and earthquakes, especially the laws of aftershocks.
-Listing the similarities, we find that (1) the aftershock rate follows a power law of $\propto (\Delta t + \tau)^{-p}$ (the Omori-Utsu law), (2) $\tau$ is about the same as the typical event duration, (3) the branching ratio (expected number of aftershocks associated with a single event) is $n = 0.1$--0.6 for both phenomena, (4) the correlated aftershock rates remain stable regardless of the change in the source activity or mean event rate, and (5) there is little correlation between energy and time.
+By examining the correlation functions in time-energy space, we found remarkable similarities between the statistical properties of FRBs and earthquakes, especially the laws on aftershock occurrence.
+Listing the similarities, (1) the aftershock rate follows a power law of $\propto (\Delta t + \tau)^{-p}$ (the Omori-Utsu law), (2) $\tau$ is about the same as the typical event duration, (3) the branching ratio (expected number of aftershocks associated with a single event) is $n = 0.1$--0.6 for both phenomena, (4) the correlated aftershock rates remain stable regardless of the change in the source activity or mean event rate, and (5) there is little correlation between energy and time.

 In contrast, the correlation functions for solar flares differ significantly from those of FRBs and earthquakes.
 The correlation function cannot be fitted by a power law, and the branching ratio is significantly greater than unity, which means that a single event causes multiple aftershocks.
-There is also a strong correlation in the direction of energy, with flares of similar energy tending to occur in rapid succession.
+There is also a strong correlation in the direction of energy, with flares of similar energy tending to occur in succession.
 It is well known that the energy distribution of solar flares follows a power law, which is often noted to be similar to that of earthquakes (the Wadati-Gutenberg-Richter law\footnote{This is often referred to as the Gutenberg-Richter law, but see \citet{Utsu1999,deArcangelis2016} for a historical account.}, \citealt{Wadati1932,Gutenberg1944}).
 However, with respect to correlations in the time-energy space, solar flares do not resemble earthquakes, and by comparison, the similarity between FRBs and earthquakes is remarkable.